What are Primary Sources?

-Baltimore Afro-American Newspapers (Historical) (UB access only)
+Baltimore Afro-American Newspapers (Historical) (University access only)

 This database includes images of all the content of The Baltimore Afro-American newspaper (also known as The Afro) including articles, ads, illustrations, and cartoons.
 It covers issues from 1893-1988.

-Baltimore Sun (Historical) (UB access only)
+Baltimore Sun (Historical) (University access only)